fidel3d/Developing-Data-Products/readme.md

 output: html_document
 ---

+*FYI: Github won't open the html file, therefore please download the file and open it on your web browser.*

 Creation of a web page using R Markdown that features a map created with Leaflet.

 Host your webpage on either GitHub Pages, RPubs, or NeoCities.